Vietnam.vn - Nền tảng quảng bá Việt Nam

 8. Try an indirect approach

-When your child has not yet entered puberty, parents can talk frankly with their child about all the issues that happened during the day such as: "How was your study today?", "What happened at school?" or "Did you do well on the test?".
+Before your child entered puberty, parents could talk frankly with their child about every issue that happened during the day such as: "How was school today?", "What happened at school?" or "Did you do well on the test?".
 Now, when your child enters puberty, things are different.

 At this age, asking such direct questions will make your child uncomfortable and feel like his or her private world is being invaded.